 What’s the best way to impress guests this holiday season?
 With an epic Winter Wonderland Cake of course!
 They won’t be able to stop talking about this decadent chocolate cake, piled high with coconut buttercream and topped off with the most adorable Pocky Sprinkle Tree Forest.

-Basically, this is perfect dessert for entertaining this winter.
+Basically, this holiday coconut cake recipe is perfect dessert for entertaining this winter.
 The cake itself is an easy one-bowl chocolate cake that is almost impossible to screw up.
 It also so moist you can make it a few days in advance and keep in it in the fridge until a few hours before you are ready to serve it.

 But my favorite part about this cake is definitely the Pocky Sprinkle Tree Forest.
 A couple months ago I made a Cookies and Cream Pocky Cake that I loved so much, I started looking for other ways to incorporate them into my baking.
 This was the result.
 I went with a pastel color palate (because pastels make me happy), but you can also use a more traditional green if you want.

 Once you are done decorating your forest, the extra Pocky Sticks can double as treats!
 They can be snacks for the kids, or drink stirrers for the adults!
 It’s a win win!

 - Shredded coconut

 - 1 package Original Pocky Sticks